Shirt (song): Accolades

 "Shirt" has received several accolades, including placements on publications' rankings of the best songs of 2022.
 Williams-Kirtley and Vanessa Hsieh of Dazed included the song at numbers 10 and 7, respectively.
 Ranking "Shirt" in their top 15, meanwhile, were Lee (13) and Madden (15).
 Furthermore, in January 2023, American Songwriter named "Shirt" the sixth best song in SZA's discography.

 At the 2023 MTV Video Music Awards, the "Shirt" music video was nominated for Best R&B and Best Art Direction, winning the former.
 However, SZA was not at the ceremony to receive the award because her manager, Punch, was unhappy she was not nominated for Artist of the Year.
 In 2024, the US music organization Broadcast Music, Inc. declared "Shirt" as one of the Most Performed R&B/Hip-Hop Songs of that year.

 Commercial performance

 Out of the six singles from SOS, "Shirt" was the only song to not reach the top 10 of the US Billboard Hot 100.
 It debuted at number 11 with first-week figures of 20.3 million streams, 3000 downloads, and 990,000 in airplay audience, and it became her sixth top-10 entry on the Hot R&B/Hip Hop Songs chart, where it debuted and peaked at number 4.
 On charts for radio, "Shirt" peaked at number 2 on US R&B/Hip-Hop Airplay and US Rhythmic; in February 2023, it topped Mainstream R&B/Hip-Hop Airplay, her first song to do so, for two weeks.
-"Shirt" ended 2023 as the 51st biggest song in the US and 16th on Hot R&B/Hip-Hop Songs, and it is certified triple platinum by the Recording Industry Association of America (RIAA).
+"Shirt" ended 2023 as the 51st biggest song in the US and 16th on Hot R&B/Hip-Hop Songs, and it is certified quadruple platinum by the Recording Industry Association of America (RIAA).